nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 packets.
 Moreover, interference from other technologies is not modeled.
 The following details pertain to the physical layer and channel models:

-* 802.11ax MU-OFDMA is not supported
+* 802.11ax OFDMA is not supported (but some code changes are progressively being added)
-* 802.11ax only supports SU PPDU format
 * 802.11ac/ax MU-MIMO is not supported, and no more than 4 antennas can be configured
 * 802.11n/ac/ax beamforming is not supported
 * 802.11n RIFS is not supported